 - What support they might need etc.

-These will be the first step of understanding your audience.
+These will be the first step to understanding your audience.

-There are few tools that can help with a better and easier understanding of your audience you are going to target with your paid ad campaigns.
+There are a few tools that can help with a better and easier understanding of the audience you are going to target with your paid ad campaigns.

 This also varies depending on the advertising platform you are going to use.
 If you are advertising using Google Ads, you will probably focus more on the keywords and your ad copies plus the above-mentioned factors.

-Facebook audience insight tool is one of the best tools for audience research.
-This tool gives you a lot of information about your audience which makes it one of my favourite audience research tools.
+Facebook’s audience insight tool is one of the best tools for audience research.
+This tool gives you a lot of information about your audience which makes it one of my favorite audience research tools.